-BS 5422: 2001 - 'Method for specifying thermal insulation materials for pipes, tanks, vessels, ductwork and equipment operating within the temperature range - 40°C to +700°C.'
+BS 5422:2009- Method for specifying thermal insulating materials for pipes, tanks, vessels, ductwork and equipment operating within the temperature range $-40^{\circ}$ C to $+700^{\circ}$ C.

 Cases of condensation in newly insulated lofts have been identified in previous programmes.
 There are several factors that can lead to condensation in lofts, such as failing to draught seal the loft hatch or the blocking of loft vents with insulation.
 Scheme managers must ensure that their installers take care to minimise the risk of condensation when installing loft insulation.